davr/slackups/README.md

 ## Usage

+First you must put your slack user ID into slackups/slackgateway.py -- soon I will make this automatic.

 `$ python3 run.py`

 You will be given a URL to your oauth2 token.
 Go to the url.
 Copy the token.